 Options themselves can also be traded on the exchange market.
-That’s because this agreement to buy or sell at a fixed price can generate profit and can be of interest to other traders.
-So instead of buying or selling the shares, the investor has the option to sell the contract to someone else.
+That’s because this agreement to buy or sell at a fixed price can generate profit and be of interest to other traders.
+So instead of buying or selling the shares, the investor can sell the contract to someone else.

 A stock option contract is a right to buy or sell a specific amount of a stock at a chosen price before it expires.

 Here are some characteristics that every option contract has:

 - Expiration: the time at which the contract will expire

 - Leverage: how many shares the investor can buy or sell

 - Strike price: the fixed price for which the investor can buy or sell

 - Premium: the option’s price for the investor

 There are two main types of options contracts — “call” and “put.”